dpottavio/CombatDen/steam.md

 [h1]Introduction[/h1]
-Combat Den is a work-in-progress project to provide randomized missions using ACE 3.
-The goal is to have a set of simple mission types that are re-playable for single and 8-player coop.
+Combat Den is a work-in-progress project to provide simple randomized missions for single and 8 player coop.
+A single mission file provides a number of re-playable missions, no two mission play throughs are same.

+[h1]How can I play?[/h1]
+It's simple.
+A randomized mission will be selected complete with a briefing.
+Just play.

 [h1]Features[/h1]
 [list]